eddieblu/jwt-pizza/penetrationTests/peerTest.md

 - Tyler Trommlitz

 ## Bethany Edwards Self Attack
 I wanted to do something with the fact that userId's are generated in an incremental order, but could not find a worthy exploit and did not have the time.
-Unfortunately, I will just have to take the 0/25 points.
-Thanks.

 ## Tyler Trommlitz Self Attack
 | Item           | Result                                                                         |